kendalllsp/Vacation-Planner/Sprint3.md

 Parameters:
 - Request body is a JSON file in the following format:
 {
-"Email": "email@example.com",
+Email: "email@example.com",
-"Password" : "password"
+Password : "password"
 }

 Response: